 EXERCISE THAT HURTS NO NO

 If something hurts severely, or hurts for more than a week, its time to see a doctor.
 Don't assume that you can lower the weight and not do any further damage, sometimes it is the movement itself that is the problem.
 Get a diagnosis so that you now what you are dealing with.

-Overstretch your muscles or use cables, your ligaments become lax due to hormones and you could overstretch them and cause long term damage.
+PREGNANCY EXERCISE - YES YES AND NO NO Yes, exercise is great when you’re pregnant, especially squats.
+Be careful not to overstretch your muscles especially using cables.
+Your ligaments become lax due to hormones and you could overstretch them and cause long term damage.
 Don't overdo the cardio, you should be able to pass the "talk test" - if you are working so hard that you can't talk, slow down!